eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

 - If you have time (and maybe even if you don't), you should look through the following.
-- There's less of a focus on supervised learning, and more

 1. Feature preprocessing/engineering
 1. Clustering techniques